devilyouwei/devilyouwei/docs/README.md

 _CN112037924B_

-This innovation introduces a GeoHash-based method for analyzing medium to long-range epidemics.
-It involves dynamically dividing regions into blocks and conducting quantitative assessments of these blocks to derive health and safety indices for both the areas and their inhabitants.
-This approach offers robust data backing and informational support to enhance epidemic prevention and control initiatives...
+This innovation introduces a GeoHash-based method for analyzing medium- to long-term epidemics.
+The technique involves dynamically dividing a map into GeoHash blocks and performing quantitative analysis on these blocks to evaluate health and safety metrics for the area and its population.

 <img src='./imgs/CN113163336B.png' style="float:right">